d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 ---

 For other common reverse shell payloads, [PayloadsAllTheThings](https://tryhackme.com/room/introtoshells#:~:text=PayloadsAllTheThings,in%20new%20tab) is a repository containing a wide range of shell codes (usually in one-liner format for copying and pasting), in many different languages.
 It is well worth reading through the linked page to see what's available.

+*What command can be used to create a named pipe in Linux?*
+*Answer:* mkfifo

+*Look through the linked Payloads all the Things Reverse Shell Cheatsheet and familiarise yourself with the languages available.*

+---